VygrenaOfficial/VygrenaOfficial/README.md

 - 👋 Hi, I’m @VygrenaOfficial
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming and software engineering
-- 🌱 I’m currently learning it
+- 🌱 Currently at CSS
-- 💞️ I’m looking to collaborate someday
+- 💞️ I’m looking to learn lmao

 <!---